LiveView Basics

 Each page is broken up into two sections.
 The top section is a preview of what the code will render.
 The bottom section contains the code used to render the preview.

-As of Phoenix v1.8, the dynamic part of the app's layout, such as the menu, sidebar, and flash messages, are explicitly rendered by calling the Layouts.app component.
-This was previously rendered by the app.html.heex layout configured as part of lib/my_app_web.ex.
+Before Phoenix v1.8, the dynamic part of the app's layout, such as the menu, sidebar, and flash messages, were rendered by the app.html.heex layout by default.
+As of v1.8, it must be explicitly rendered by calling the Layouts.app component.
+You will see this in the LiveView examples where the code is wrapped in <Layouts.app flash={@flash}></Layouts.app.

 Reference: https://hexdocs.pm/phoenix_live_view/live-layouts.html